Kate Beckinsale: Modelling

 Labelled an "English rose" by the BBC as early as 2001, Beckinsale has worked occasionally as a model.
 In 1997, she appeared in the music video for George Michael's "Waltz Away Dreaming."
 She starred opposite Orlando Bloom in a 2002 Gap television advertisement directed by Cameron Crowe.
 She appeared in a Diet Coke television advertisement in 2004, directed by Michel Gondry.
 She advertised Absolut Vodka in a 2009 print campaign photographed by Ellen von Unwerth.

 Personal life

+In 2023, Beckinsale announced that she had an immune disorder called Mast Cell Activation Syndrome.
+In 2024, she lost a significant amount of weight due to "stress and grief" after her stepfather died while her mother had Stage 4 cancer.
+At this time, she was hospitalized due to an esophageal rupture.

 Relationships

 Beckinsale was in a relationship with Welsh actor Michael Sheen from 1995 to 2003.
 They met when cast in a touring production of The Seagull in early 1995 and moved in together shortly afterwards.
 In 1997, they voiced an audiobook production of Romeo and Juliet.
 Their daughter was born in 1999.
 In 2001, Beckinsale said she was "embarrassed" that Sheen never proposed, but felt as though she was married.
 They broke up in early 2003, after the filming of Underworld.
 Beckinsale and Sheen remain close friends.

 She remarked in 2016, "He's really dear, close family.
 He's somebody I've known since I was 21 years old.
 I really love him a lot."

 Beckinsale met American director Len Wiseman while working together on 2003's Underworld.
 She persuaded Wiseman to cast Sheen in the film, but while on set, Beckinsale and Wiseman fell in love.
 Wiseman's then-wife Dana, a kindergarten teacher, accused her husband of infidelity with Beckinsale.
 Beckinsale and Wiseman married on 9 May 2004 in Bel-Air, California.
 They separated in November 2015.
 Wiseman filed for divorce in 2016, citing "irreconcilable differences."
 Their divorce was finalised in November 2019.
 Beckinsale briefly dated American comedian Matt Rife in 2017 and 2018.

 From January 2019 until April 2019, Beckinsale was in a relationship with American comedian Pete Davidson.